By Kristen Moore and Torie Robinette

 19. Spend a day exploring Charlotte-area wineries.
 Head north to the Vineyards of Swan Creek, which include six vineyards located only 5 miles apart.
 Or for an experience like no other, rent a treehouse at Treehouse Vineyards in Monroe.

 22. Savor the city’s soul during the annual QC Summerfest, a three-day festival featuring jazz, funk, contemporary R&B and soul artists Uptown.
 Guests can enjoy midday and evening concerts at the Belk Theater followed by after-parties that boast more live music.

 24. Take a kayak, canoe or tubing trip down the Catawba River with Catawba River Expeditions.
 Who knew you could do this so close to Charlotte?

 25. For the kids and the kids at heart, run through the water at one of the city’s “spraygrounds.”
 Visit Cordelia Park in NoDa, Latta Park on Park Avenue, Veterans Park on Central Avenue or the Fish Fountains on The Green in Uptown for an afternoon of refreshing fun.

-28. Lounge on the new 1/2-acre sandy beach at Lake Norman.
+28. Lounge on the nearby 1/2-acre sandy beach at Lake Norman.
 Reedy Creek Nature Center and Preserve is the site of Mecklenburg County’s first public swimming beach at a county-run park since the 1970s.

 30. Watch the fireworks light up above BB&T Ballpark after you cheer on the Charlotte Knights at a Friday home game.
-Enjoy a breathtaking city skyline view, and chow down on roasted peanuts, a giant hot dog or a mini helmet full of ice cream.
+Enjoy a breathtaking city skyline view and chow down on roasted peanuts, a giant hot dog or a mini helmet full of ice cream.

 32. Beat the heat at Ray’s Splash Planet, an indoor waterpark loaded with fun features, like a double figure-eight waterslide, water squirters, a lazy river and tumble buckets.